-Activities / Deliverables Outline Description Responsible Supporting Information and References (By Exception) 3.1 Collaborative Schedule and Cost Control Processes For collaborative projects the integrated project management team should openly discuss and agree the basis on which the project will be controlled during the project set-up phase.
+Activities / Deliverables Outline Description 3.1 Collaborative Schedule and Cost Control Processes For collaborative projects the integrated project management team should openly discuss and agree the basis on which the project will be controlled during the project set-up phase.
 During project execution, the agreed, integrated project control strategy should be implemented in a collaborative manner which avoids unnecessary duplication of effort on behalf of the project delivery stakeholders.
-Those involved in controlling the project should do so in an environment of openness and honesty to ensure "one version of the truth" in terms of project control parameters such as schedule and cost.
-Project Manager Contractor, Subcontractor, Supplier Delivery Managers All Members of the Integrated Project Management Team European Construction Institute (ECI) ACTIVE Principle AP7 - Effective Project Execution: Value Enhancing Practice (VEP) 7.1 Project Control 3.2 Stakeholder Risk & Reward - KPI Measurement In collaborative project arrangements a number of project delivery stakeholders are likely to have been contracted on the basis of Risk and Benefit Framework style agreements.
+3.2 Stakeholder Risk & Reward - KPI Measurement In collaborative project arrangements a number of project delivery stakeholders are likely to have been contracted on the basis of Risk and Benefit Framework style agreements.
 Project performance will therefore directly translate to the commercial return that such stakeholders achieve during project execution.
 Any KPI measures that are connected to stakeholder margin / return should be openly and clearly tracked throughout the progress of the project.
-Project Manager Contractor, Subcontractor, Supplier Delivery Managers All Members of the Integrated Project Management Team European Construction Institute (ECI) ACTIVE Principle AP7 - Effective Project Execution: Value Enhancing Practice (VEP) 7.1 Project Control European Construction Institute (ECI) ACTIVE Principle AP8 - Effective Performance Measurement: Value Enhancing Practice (VEP) 8.1 Performance Benchmarking Value Enhancing Practice (VEP) 8.2 Contract Monitoring and Measurement 3.3 "Single Team" Quality Monitoring & Assurance Sizeable and complex projects within the industry need to be subjected to appropriate levels of governance and assurance to avoid defects that might result in unacceptable risk consequences, such as process safety incidents.
+3.3 "Single Team" Quality Monitoring & Assurance Sizeable and complex projects within the industry need to be subjected to appropriate levels of governance and assurance to avoid defects that might result in unacceptable risk consequences, such as process safety incidents.
 However, duplication and consecutive application of assurance processes can be extremely wasteful and collaborative project strategies afford an opportunity to optimise the approach.
-Project Manager Contractor, Subcontractor, Supplier Delivery Managers All Members of the Integrated Project Management Team APM Publication - "Guide to Integrated Assurance" 3.4 "Single Team" Safety, Health & Environmental Management The industry has a strong track record of collaboration for effective management of safety, health and environmental performance on projects.
+3.4 "Single Team" Safety, Health & Environmental Management The industry has a strong track record of collaboration for effective management of safety, health and environmental performance on projects.
 Without exception, industry organisations recognise the industries aspirational goal of 'zero harm' and have developed initiatives and processes to support the path to achievement.
 However, many of these initiatives are followed and deployed in parallel and this can lead to some confusion in project work teams.
 For collaborative projects an integrated team Project HSE Plan should be generated and implemented.
-Project Manager Contractor, Subcontractor, Supplier Delivery Managers All Members of the Integrated Project Management Team Oil & Gas (UK) / Step Change in Safety ( https://www.stepchangeinsafety.net/ ) 3.5 Phase 3 - Review & Phase Learning
+3.5 Phase 3 - Review & Phase Learning